Regional Gap Year

 If you’re aged 17 to 24, have just finished school or university, are currently looking for a job, or just not sure what to do next, consider giving a gap year in Regional NSW a go.

-It’s a gap year that doesn’t require a passport.
+It’s a gap year that doesn’t require a passport like international travel would.
 While COVID-19 has led to restrictions on international travel and a trip overseas might currently be off the table, there’s a world of experiences to be lived by visiting local towns and cities in your own backyard.

-Employers are facing a huge shortage of workers because there are currently no backpackers or overseas workers to fill roles, so this is the ideal time to kick-start your adventure!
+Employers continue to face shortages of workers because there are currently no backpackers or overseas workers to fill roles, so this is the ideal time to kick-start your adventure!

 There are thousands of jobs to choose from - whether you’d like the chance to spend time in the bush, up in the mountains or on the coast – picking fruit, vegetables or cotton, childminding, labouring, hospitality or even working as a lifeguard – your once-in-a-lifetime experience starts here.